 One day I hope to curate these collected materials.
 I probably won't sell the collection, whichever form it turns out to be, because that feels like appropriating.

-Some of these materials on Nasty Net I can't even fathom why they're on there.
+I can't even fathom why they're on there.
 The motive of the user (the one who posted) is lost on me as an outsider.

-When I'm surfing the web, I get swept by the current while reading posts in an internet community or searching something on a wiki, and end up ashore on a remote island that I never expected to find.
+an internet community or searching something on a wiki, and end up ashore

 The aesthetic and contents of Nasty Net reminds me of a video from 1995 I found on archive.org, called CONNECT ON THE NET.
 A good watch.